Huangdi-599/ASETT/README.md

 This ensures that user data is kept private and secure, and that each user can only access the data that they are authorized to access.

 ## Endpoint Documentation
+- `GET /api/hompage/`
+    -Render all real time cryptocurrnecies

+- `GET /api/`
+    -Render all cryptocurrnecies in the database

 - `POST /api/signup/`
 Creates a new user account.